Joel M. Noe Youth Recreation Basketball League

 The objective of this program is to provide a healthful, recreational, athletic program, which emphasizes team play and participation by all members of the team.
 League standings are not maintained.
 Basketball fundamentals and sportsmanship are the primary objectives.
 Every team member at a game will get approximately equal playing time.

 Registration is administered by the Town of Brookline Recreation Department.
-The program fee is $TBD.
+Registration for the 2021-22 season is open.
+The program fee is $105.
+Volunteer coaches are always needed.
 If a player does not make a Travel team roster they are automatically eligible to play in the Joel Noe League.

-The Rec League season begins TBD.
+The Rec League season will begin in Saturday December 9 and run through Saturday March 2.
 There are no tryouts for this program.